kevcodez/gradle-upgrade-interactive/README.md

                     milestone or a release (default)
-                    * integration: selects the latest revision of the dependency module (such as SNAPSHOT)                           [string] --no-color        Disables color output
+                    * integration: selects the latest revision of the dependency module (such as SNAPSHOT)                           [string] --debug, -d       Prints debugging information, such as commands executed and current status.                  [boolean] [Standard: false] --no-color        Disables color output
 ```